peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterInput input,
         PeterO.Text.ICharacterEncoding encoding);

 Reads Unicode characters from a character input and writes them to a byte rray encoded using the given character encoder.
-When writing to the byte rray, any characters that can't be encoded are replaced with the byte x3f (the question mark character).
-In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterInput and can be called as ollows:  `input.EncodeToBytes(encoding)` .
+When writing to the byte rray, any characters that can't be encoded are replaced with the byte x3f (the question mark character).In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterInput and can be called as ollows: `
+          input.EncodeToBytes(encoding)
+        ` .
 If the object's class already has an EncodeToBytes method with the ame parameters, that method takes precedence over this extension ethod.

 <b>Parameters:</b>